azu/memory-note/README.md

 Parameters:

-- `:key`: note key.
+- `:listId`: note key.
 This use-case is defined by adapter.
-- `:id`: note id. you can get the id from GET api
+- `:nodeId`: note id. you can get the id from GET api

 Query:

 - `?token`: Your Memory Note token

-### `DELETE /notes/:key/:id`
+### `DELETE /notes/:listId/:nodeId`

 Delete the note.

 Parameters:

-- `:key`: note key.
+- `:listId`: note key.
 This use-case is defined by adapter.
-- `:id`: note id. you can get the id from GET api
+- `:nodeId`: note id. you can get the id from GET api

 Query:

 - `?token`: Your Memory Note token

-### `POST /notes/:key/move/:id`
+### `POST /notes/:listId/move/:nodeId`

 Move the note to another list.

-- `:key`: note key.
+- `:listId`: note key.
 This use-case is defined by adapter.
-- `:id`: note id. you can get the id from GET api
+- `:nodeId`: note id. you can get the id from GET api

 Body: